 You see, it isn’t even a choice anymore; we don’t have an option, it’s been forced down upon us by society, and to choose anything else would be nothing but pure foolery right now.

-So why is it that I’d still choose you over everything else?
+So why is it that I’d still choose this over everything else?

 Image taken from here.
 What a great photography blog!

 And I know I only post black and white images with my blog posts usually, and I’m so sorry I just think they’re really pretty.